lspahija/blizzardberry/README.md

       - [create prod OAuth app](https://github.com/settings/developers)
 - add "Powered By omni-interface" to the bottom of the chatbot
 - dogfood the product.
 Our app needs to have a chatbot integrated, and it needs to work well.
 Anybody that visits the site gets an instant useful demo!
+- Differentiate enough to be able to with the PR war when the chatbase founder gets pissed that there’s competition

 ## Launch and Sell!
 - [What YC says about selling](https://youtu.be/hyYCn_kAngI?si=1Adt1_ASb7dK8N_v) this is a must-watch and implement.
 Use a CRM and contact a lot of companies.
 Everyone's conversion rate is low.
 If you don't contact enough companies, you don't get any sales and you falsely conclude that the product is bad.